zhanglianlei/PutuoKV/README.md

 # minikv
-This is a simple mini KV store system.
+This is a open source mini key-value(KV) store engine.